kkots/ggxrd_hitbox_overlay_2211/README.md

 Since the `Disable mod` toggle disables the whole mod, this toggle only disables the hitbox drawing, so that GIF mode, No gravity mode, freeze game mode, etc may still work, only the boxes don't display.

-### F8 - Take transparent screenshot
+### F8 - Take transparent/non-transparent screenshot

-This is a big section that is described in `Taking transparent screenshots` section.
-Basically this is a button to take a screenshot of the game with transparency enabled.
+This is a big section that is described in `Taking transparent/non-transparent screenshots` section.
+Basically this is a button to take a screenshot of the game with transparency enabled/disabled.
 Transparency only works under conditions described in that section.

 ### Hotkey configuration